opencivicdata/ocd-division-ids/README.md

 * All OCD identifiers are first-class.
 However, if it is necessary for a system for choose a "primary" or "preferred" identifier for a division, it should use those identifiers with an empty `sameAs` column.
 * The `sameAs` relationship is symmetric and transitive.
 The `sameAs` relationship is not true for all time; it is only true in the present.

+## Governance

+This project has an informal governance structure, led by the project's early contributors and informed by the [Open Civic Data Google Group](https://groups.google.com/forum/#!forum/open-civic-data).
+Responsibility for a country's identifiers may be assigned to organizations.

 ## Examples